mithom/streamlabs_rpgGame/README.md

 # RpgGame for chatbot
 This is a minigame in development for the Kaylovespie Twitch chat.
 You can level up, collect piecoin loot, buy equipment, and hunt down other players.
 This game has permanent death, when you die you lose all levels and equipment and return to town.
-Subscribers trigger 4x experience bonus for a time.
+Subscribers trigger 4x experience bonus for a time (not yet).

 To start your journey just type: !create charactername